 For this portion of EnergySage’s Mission Solar panel reviews, we use the temperature coefficient to evaluate solar panel performance.
 The temperature coefficient is an indicator of how well your solar panel can handle less-than-ideal conditions.
 Solar panels, like other electronic equipment, perform better when they are kept cool (ideally around 25° C/77° F).
 The temperature coefficient tells you how much your panel’s performance will change during hot sunny summer days.

 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
 For example, the Mission Solar MSE275SO5T panel has a temperature coefficient of -0.415%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.415%.
 If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 4.15%.

 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-As you can see in the graph below, Mission Solar panel temperature coefficients are consistently at -0.38%/°C.
+Mission Solar panel temperature coefficients are consistently at -0.38%/°C.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s material warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.